chanrycz/school-countdown/README.md

 # School Countdown
-Countdown Page for End/Start of School with a music player
+Countdown Page for Important Events with a music player

 ## Themes
 **There are 4 themes for the countdown:**